Being creative is what it's all about. Let's make some cute stuff! I hope you enjoy these ideas and that they spark your own fun projects.

 - Chocolate brown or black paired with bright jewel tones, turquoises, and pinks will still be a popular palette.

 - Teal and purple make a stunning pair—think peacock feather colors.
 The trendy addition of succulents to a bridal bouquet lends harmonious shades to a bouquet for this palette.

-Consult the Pantone color choices since your bridesmaids' dresses and other purchases will follow those .
-I use Pantone color trends regularly when designing wedding stationary to provide a fool-proof way to match hues to bridesmaids dresses and other important sources of a color theme.
-Take swatches along when consulting with a florist. color trends
+Consult the Pantone color choices since your bridesmaids' dresses and other purchases will follow those color trends.
+I use Pantone color trends regularly when designing wedding stationery to provide a foolproof way to match hues to bridesmaid dresses and other important sources of a color theme.
+Take swatches along when consulting with a florist.